Table of Contents

 Beyond the Basic Process

-But really there is no limit to how complicated you want to go make the flambient process – remembering, of course, that the more complicated you make the process the more time it can take to shoot the frames.
+However, there is no limit to how complicated you want to make the flambient process, remembering, of course, that the more complicated you make the process, the more time it will take to shoot the frames.

 High-Quality & Consistent